 Can you swim at Cairns beaches year-round?

 Yes.
-The water temperature stays warm all year (roughly 24–29°C).
+Water temperature stays warm year-round (roughly 24–29°C).
 During the dry season (May–October), you can swim freely without concern for stingers.
-During the wet season and stinger season (November–May), swim within the stinger nets at patrolled beaches.
-The main Northern Beaches all have stinger-resistant swimming enclosures and seasonal lifeguard patrols.
+During stinger season (November–May), swim within the stinger nets at patrolled Northern Beaches — all main beaches from Holloways to Ellis have stinger-resistant swimming enclosures and seasonal lifeguard patrols.

-Saltwater crocodiles live in the rivers and estuaries of Tropical North Queensland, and they can occasionally appear near beaches, particularly after heavy rain or king tides.
-The risk at patrolled Northern Beaches is very low — always swim within the flagged areas, never swim in river mouths or estuaries, and follow all signage.
-Lifeguards check stinger nets and beach areas before opening each morning.
+Saltwater crocodiles live in the rivers and estuaries of Tropical North Queensland and can occasionally appear near beaches, particularly after heavy rain or king tides.
+The risk at patrolled Northern Beaches is very low — always swim within the flagged areas, never swim in river mouths or estuaries, and follow all posted signage.
+Lifeguards check areas before opening each morning.

 Should I stay in Cairns city or on the Northern Beaches?

 It depends on your priorities.
-Cairns city puts you within walking distance of the marina (reef boats), Esplanade Lagoon, Night Markets, Rusty's Markets, and restaurants — ideal if your itinerary is activity-heavy.
-The Northern Beaches (particularly Palm Cove and Trinity Beach) offer a more relaxed beach holiday feel with accommodation right on the sand.
+Cairns city puts you within walking distance of the marina (reef boats), Esplanade Lagoon, Night Markets, Rusty's Markets and the CBD — ideal if your itinerary is activity-heavy.
+The Northern Beaches (Palm Cove, Trinity Beach) offer a more relaxed beach holiday feel with accommodation right on the sand.
 Most tour operators offer pickups from both locations.
-If you're in Cairns for 5+ days, you could split your stay — a few nights in the city, then a few on the beach.
+If you have 5+ days, consider splitting your stay.

 Do I need a car to visit the Northern Beaches?

-A car is the easiest way to explore multiple beaches in a day.
-However, Sunbus runs regular services from Cairns to the main Northern Beaches, and Uber/taxis can get you to Palm Cove or Trinity Beach without too much expense.
-If you're staying at a Palm Cove resort and doing organised tours, you can manage without a car for your whole trip.
+A car is the easiest way to explore multiple beaches in one day.
+Sunbus routes 110 and 111 run regular services from Cairns to the main Northern Beaches, and Uber and taxis can reach Palm Cove and Trinity Beach.
+If you're staying at a Palm Cove resort and doing organised tours with hotel pickup, you may not need a car at all during your stay.

 The Northern Beaches are not known for snorkelling — the Coral Sea here has limited reef close to shore.
-For snorkelling, you want the Great Barrier Reef (reef boat trips from Cairns) or one of the islands (Green Island, Fitzroy Island).
-The Northern Beaches are for swimming, sunbathing, dining, and relaxation rather than underwater exploration.
+For snorkelling, book a Great Barrier Reef boat trip from Cairns, or visit Green Island or Fitzroy Island by ferry.
+The Northern Beaches are excellent for swimming, sunbathing, dining and relaxation.

-What's the best time to visit the Northern Beaches?
+What is the best time of year to visit the Cairns Northern Beaches?

-The dry season (May–October) offers the most comfortable conditions — lower humidity, less rain, cooler evenings, and no stinger concerns.
+The dry season (May–October) offers the most comfortable beach conditions — lower humidity, less rain, cooler evenings and no stinger concerns outside the nets.
 July and August are the driest months.
-The wet season (November–April) is hotter and more humid with afternoon storms, but the beaches are quieter and prices are lower.
-Swimming is still possible within the stinger nets year-round.
-See our Best Time to Visit Cairns guide for a month-by-month breakdown.
+The wet season (November–April) is hotter and more humid with afternoon storms, but beaches are quieter, accommodation is cheaper, and swimming within the stinger nets is still perfectly enjoyable.
+See our Best Time to Visit Cairns guide for month-by-month detail.